-Hormones and Behavior (PSY 450/550) University of Oregon Winter 2016
+Hormones and Behavior (PSY 450/550) CRN: 25415/25427 University of Oregon Winter 2017 jagdeep@uoregon.edu

-Instructor: Dr. Jagdeep Kaur-Bala 225 Straub Hall 346-4953 jagdeep@uoregon.edu Classroom: 245 Straub Hall Time: 10:00-11:20 am TR
+Instructor: Dr. Jagdeep Kaur-Bala Classroom: 111 Lillis Hall225 Straub Hall Time: 10:00-11:20 am TR

-Office Hours: 11:30am- 12:30pm Tuesdays/Wednesdays (& by appointment)
+Office Hours: 11:30am- 12:30pm Tuesdays/Thursdays (& by appointment)

 Teaching support: GTFs are also available to help students.

 Colton Christian, 461 Straub Hall, Off.
-Hrs: TR 11:30 am - 12:30 & by appt. coltonc@uoregon.edu
+Hrs: Tue/Thur 9 am - 10am & by appt. coltonc@uoregon.edu

 Course Description: This course focuses on the relationships between the brain, the endocrine systems, and behavior.
 We will study the effects of hormones on development and differentiation of the body and the brain with a focus on Relationships among the brain, endocrine systems, and behavior.
-We will examine hormonal signaling and behaviors that are influenced by and themselves affect these mechanisms.
+We will examine hormonal signaling and behaviors that are influenced by and themselves effect these mechanisms.
 In addition, we will discuss developmental effects of hormones on the brain, puberty, sexuality, aggression, stress, rhythms and moods.